-DR. KATHRYN FORBES is a professor at California State University, Fresno, and the program coordinator for the Women's, Gender and Sexuality Studies Department.
-Dr. Forbes is a member of the city's Anti-Displacement Task Force (ADTF), where she helps identify current and future areas of displacement, and the metrics and data the city needs to track to prevent displacement.
+Kelley spoke of the importance of having women lead the DAP, asserting that women bear the brunt of pandemic impacts and poverty generally.
+As she put it, "With women leading our DAP - women who have lived experience with disenfranchised poor neighborhoods, who understand the narrative but also have professional experience of collecting data and storytelling - our hope is to build empathy and awareness so that our elected officials make better choices."
+DR. KATHRYN FORBES is a professor at California State University, Fresno, and program coordinator for the Women's, Gender and Sexuality Studies Department.
+As a member of the city's Anti-Displacement Task Force (ADTF), Dr. Forbes helps identify areas of displacement in Fresno and lends her technical expertise to help determine what metrics and data the city needs to track to prevent displacement.
+Like Kelley, Dr. Forbes helped to hire the anti-displacement consultant.